-As we saw with last summer’s massive hack of JPMorgan Chase and other banks, cybercriminals have a huge appetite for financial data — and the wherewithal to get it.
+As we’ve seen with many malicious banking hacks, cybercriminals have a huge appetite for financial data — and the wherewithal to get it.

-Because of the massive damage that such breaches can incur (the hackers responsible for the JPMorgan Chase attack tapped into more than 80 million accounts), businesses that handle financial data face an understandably high level of scrutiny when it comes to information security.
+Because of the massive damage that such breaches can incur, businesses that handle financial data face an understandably high level of scrutiny when it comes to information security.

 One safeguard protecting customers is the Gramm-Leach-Bliley Act (GLBA).
 Instituted in 1999, the GLBA established measures to hold financial institutions responsible for the privacy of their clients’ data.
 This guide will brief you on the basics of GLBA compliance, from security best practices to the consequences of GLBA violations.